 Benefits Description You Pay After the calendar year deductible Note: The calendar year deductible applies to almost all benefits in this Section.
 We say "(No deductible)" when it does not apply.
-Covered medications and supplies High Option Standard Option We cover the following medications and supplies Retail Pharmacy Retail Pharmacy prescribed by a Plan physician and obtained from a Plan pharmacy or through our mail order program: \$10 Tier I \$10 Tier I • Drugs and medicines that by Federal law of the \$40 Tier II \$40 Tier II United States require a physician's prescription for their purchase except those listed as Not covered . \$60 Tier III \$60 Tier III • Insulin Self-Administered Specialty Self-Administered Specialty • Diabetic supplies limited to: Drugs Drugs - Disposable needles and syringes for the \$100 per fill Tier IV \$100 per fill Tier IV administration of covered medications Mail Order (90-day supply Mail Order (90-day supply - Drugs for sexual dysfunction Maintenance medications Maintenance medications - Drugs to treat gender dysphoria only) only) Hormone Therapy \$0 Tier I \$15 Tier I - The Plan will provide Statins under the Tier 1, Tier 2 and Tier 3 pharmacy benefit at no cost to \$120 Tier II \$120 Tier II the enrolled \$180 Tier III \$180 Tier III
+Covered medications and supplies High Option Standard Option We cover the following medications and supplies Retail Pharmacy Retail Pharmacy prescribed by a Plan physician and obtained from a Plan pharmacy or through our mail order program: \$10 Tier I \$10 Tier I • Drugs and medicines that by Federal law of the \$40 Tier II \$40 Tier II United States require a physician's prescription for their purchase except those listed as Not covered . \$60 Tier III \$60 Tier III • Insulin Self-Administered Specialty Self-Administered Specialty • Diabetic supplies limited to: Drugs Drugs - Disposable needles and syringes for the \$100 per fill Tier IV \$100 per fill Tier IV administration of covered medications Mail Order (90-day supply Mail Order (90-day supply Drugs for sexual dysfunction Maintenance medications only) Maintenance medications only) Drugs to treat gender dysphoria • • Hormone Therapy \$0 Tier I \$15 Tier I Fertility drugs or any drugs used for the purpose of enhancing the probability of conception.
+A minimum of three (3) cycles each year. \$120 Tier II \$120 Tier II \$180 Tier III \$180 Tier III Oral and self-injectable drugs as part of in vitro fertilization (IVF) or Artificial Insemination (AI) may be covered when deemed medically necessary and prior authorization requirements are met.